Kaleidophon/deep-significance/README_RAW.md

 ---
-**Note**: While an appealing shortcut, it has been observed during testing this property, due to the random element of bootstrap iterations, might not always hold exactly - the difference between the two quantities has been seen to be up to $0.2$ when the scores distributions of A and B are very similar.
+**Note**: While an appealing shortcut, it has been observed during testing this property, due to the random element of bootstrap iterations, might not always hold exactly - the difference between the two quantities has been seen to amount to up to $0.2$* when the scores distributions of A and B are very similar.

+*This is just an empirically observed value, not a tight bound.

 ---